KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 ###### The specifics
 Now that we have an understanding of what the code does in general, let's look at what each line of code do.

-In the first three lines, 3 header are imported: stdio, stdlib and string.
+In the 3 three lines, 3 header are imported: stdio, stdlib and string.

 {% highlight c++ %}
     #include <stdio.h>